If you have heard of podcast hosting, chances are you have heard of Libsyn.

-While Libsyn is one of the oldest and most trusted hosting platforms, their tools are complicated and take more time to learn.
+While Libsyn is one of the oldest and most trusted hosting platforms, its tools are complicated and take more time to learn.
 Resonate Hosting lets you post your episode in a few simple clicks and manage your podcast production and hosting under the same roof.

 Libsyn caps the amount of audio you can upload with storage-based pricing.
 Every plan on Resonate hosting lets you host unlimited episodes and get unlimited downloads.